 Proud of its role in hosting this event, it bills itself as "Quilt

 I've posted a few pictures from the 2017 Paducah Quilt Show & Convention in the Traveling Quilter Blog.
-Last year the show was held too late for the Dogwood blooms, but the 2018 show is earlier.
-So plan to arrive a day or two early to tour the Dogwood Trail.
+That year the show was held too late for the Dogwood blooms, but here's some pictures of the Dogwood Trail from an earlier year.
+If you want to catch the Dogwood's in full bloom plan to arrive a few days early to tour the Dogwood Trail.